macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 8: March 22, 2021

+**Today's Progress**: #R10D8 Played with Leaflet today.
+It is a very easy JS library to add maps to your app.
+Also it supports layers from many sources, like openstreetmap, googlemaps and more. #100DaysOfCode #javascript #React #Redux #microverseinc

+**Thoughts:** Codewars Rank 388 Goal: Get a dev job

 ## Day 7: March 21, 2021

 **Today's Progress**: #R10D7 Although it was cloudy and slightly raining I went hiking with my little one.
 Today I discovered Leaflet, an open-source JavaScript library for mobile-friendly interactive maps.
 Tomorrow I will play with it. #100DaysOfCode #javascript #React #Redux #microverseinc